AdaCore/spark2014/docs/ug/alfa.rst

 * tagged type: tagged type;
 * type invariant;
 * type predicate;
+* operation on arrays: rarely used operation on arrays, such as boolean operators;
+* iterators: loops with iterators;
+* character enumeration: an enumeration type based on character types;
+* class wide types: class wide types;
+* interfaces: interfaces;
 * not yet implemented: any other not yet implemented construct.

 As an example, consider the following code: